 Impact drivers are very sensitive to the frequency of use and the type of work they do for you.
 Impact wrenches can also give you a hard time when it comes to maintaining their durability and strong power.

 All impact tools must be kept in good working condition so that users are not endangered.
 Also, poorly maintained equipment can significantly increase noise and might cost you money if your tool breaks.

-To avoid these things from happening, here are a few tips in maintaining your impact driver and impact wrench the right way:
+To avoid these things from happening, here are a few tips for maintaining your impact driver and impact wrench the right way: